 After proving their claim to Gumdrop Island, June and Farrar went to Seattle, the main port for boats to Alaska.
 They were hired by Bureau of Education to live and work with Alaska Natives on St. Lawrence Island, north of the Arctic Circle.
 Living and working with the indigenous peoples profoundly influenced June and Farrar’s philosophy of life.

 The Ballad Bungalow tour ended in Bellingham, Washington.
 June and Farrar sold the touring car and purchased 2.5 acres south of Bellingham Normal School.
-Farrar built two tiny log cabins on a knoll, one for cooking, bathing, and laundry, the other for entertaining, reading, music, and sleeping.
+Farrar built two tiny log cabins on a knoll, one for cooking, bathing and laundry and sleeping, the other for entertaining, reading, music and writing, with a tiny bunkroom where two could sleep.
 June wrote a daily column for The Bellingham Herald.
 Together June and Farrar published The Puget Sounder, one of the nation’s first environmentalist newspapers.
-The living cabin still exists and can be visited on Western Washington University’s campus.
+The Study Cabin still exists and can be visited on Western Washington University’s campus.

 When The Puget Sounder went bankrupt in the Great Depression.
 June and Farrar deeded their Bellingham property to the printing company to pay their bill.
 With $300, they purchased land on a mid-size island, which had a community and gave their sons a permanent home.